munees638/All-basic-sums-in-intergers/README.md

-# All basic sums in munbers in java
+# All basic sums in numbers in java